dashhive/DashHD.js/README.md

 Either:

 - 64 random bytes
-- a 64-byte hash derived from a _Passphrase Mnemonic_
+- a 64-byte hash derived from a _Recovery Phrase_

 **Cannot be reversed**.